AyeshaShaharyar/lighthouse-web-notes/README.md

-Ayesha's Notes
+# Ayesha's Notes
-# This is an H1 header (largest)
-###### This is an H6 header (smallest)
-## Summary

-This repository contains all of the notes taken by https://github.com/AyeshaShaharyar for the https://www.lighthouselabs.ca/ Web Development Bootcamp.
+This repository contains all of the notes taken by [Ayesha](https://github.com/AyeshaShaharyar) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 ### Table of Contents
 * [Week 1](/Week_1)